-Any panel or group of governors considering complaints will be clerked.
+Any panel or group considering complaints will be clerked.
 The clerk will be the contact point for the complainant and be required to:

-- set the date, time and venue of the hearing, ensuring that the dates are convenient to all parties and that the venue and proceedings are accessible; - collate any written material and send it to the parties in advance of the hearing; - meet and welcome the parties as they arrive at the hearing; - record the proceedings; - notify all parties of the panel's decision.
+- set the date, time and venue of the hearing, ensuring that the dates are convenient to all parties and that the venue and proceedings are accessible; - collate any written material and send it to the parties in advance of the hearing; - meet and welcome the parties as they arrive at the hearing; - record the proceedings; - notify the following parties of the panel's decision: - the complainant, - o where relevant, the person complained about - the headteacher.

-The Role of the Chair of the Governing Body or the Nominated Governor

-The nominated governor will:
+The Role of the Chair of the Governing Body or the Nominated Governor The nominated governor will: